8 Kid-Friendly Things To Do In Spokane

 When I was young, that small town vibe made me feel trapped and constrained.
 But now as an adult, it makes me feel safe and secure.
 I feel comfortable letting my kids play in my parents' backyard.
-And there are plenty of quaint little neighborhoods around the city to explore, with picturesque homes and nearby parks.
+And there are plenty of opportunities to have a local experience around the city, with so many parks to explore.

 Speaking of parks, one of the biggest park in the city is Riverfront Park.
 It's a hundred acre park set along the banks of the Spokane River.
 Riverfront Park is famous for its pavilion, built for the 1974 World's Fair.
 It's also well-known for its clock tower.

 The park is the setting for many citywide events.
 It hosts a number of fun activities to do all year round, including an ice rink, arcades, and a train ride.
 There's also a historic carousel.